ifuturekk/AIRNet/README.md

 # AIRNet
 This is the official implementation of AIRNet, as proposed in our upcoming publication.

-Our paper has been accepted by Computers in Industry.
+Our paper, entitled 'Deep learning-powered heating, ventilation, and air conditioning compressor fault diagnosis facing unseen domains and class imbalances', has been accepted by Computers in Industry.
 Please refer to: https://www.sciencedirect.com/science/article/pii/S0166361525001514

 # Codes